-- Custom Challenge - Customize your challenge to be more specific by clicking on the "Custom Challenge" button.
+- Custom Game - Customize your challenge to be more specific by clicking on the "Custom Challenge" button.
 This will give you a variety of options described below.

 Under the New Game window, click "Custom Challenge," and you'll be presented with a number of options:

 - Time (Days per move) - your options range from 1 to 14 days for each move.
 Three days per move is the default.

 - Type -Standard Chess or Chess 960 (a variant in which the pieces on the bank rank appear in a randomized order - see here for more details)

 - Vs Random - the default setting is to match you with a random player.
 You can change this to challenge one of your friends instead.

 - Rated - toggle off if you don’t want the game to affect your rating.

 More Options - Click on the ‘options’ button for even more options.
 Be sure you have set the ‘Time’ setting to 1 day or more, otherwise not all options will be visible.